How To Make Peach Semifreddo with Raspberries and Honey Drizzle

-The idea of layering different colors (and thus flavors) of ice cream for Spumoni was so exciting and different than baking an everyday cake, pie or cookies.
-Through the years of learning how to cook Italian cuisine from my mother, my Nonna, and cooking courses, I continued to learn more about Italians’ love affair with and their speciality in sweet, cold, and often frozen desserts . . . including semifreddo!
+The idea of layering different colors (and thus flavors) of ice cream for Spumoni was so exciting and different from baking an everyday cake, pie, or cookies.
+Through the years of learning how to cook Italian cuisine from my mother, my Nonna, and cooking courses, I continued to learn more about Italians’ love affair with and their specialty in sweet, cold, and often frozen desserts . . . including semifreddo!

 Gelato, granita, frozen zabaglione, panna cotta, crème anglese, budino, tiramisu . . . and semifreddo.
 Each of these are familiar to Italians and to Italian foodaholics and connoisseurs.
 But originally, my cooking brain wasn’t thinking about those recipes this summer.
 Rather, I wanted to prepare one of my husband’s and my favorite recipes using the sweetest, juiciest peaches that are in abundance right now.
 My mind was set on making a fresh batch of our favorite peach ice cream by David Lebovitz in his cookbook, “The Perfect Scoop“.

 Speaking of peaches in the American South (South Carolina in particular) . . . did you even know that Italy is the largest peach producer in the European Union?
 Italians sure do adore their fresh peaches!!
 Their love for peaches is deliciously shown in the various simple ways that they enjoy them: Sliced and served with sweet cream in the North, drizzled with balsamic glaze in Emilia-Romagna, while Sicilians fill their sun-kissed peaches with fresh sweetened ricotta and bits of dark chocolate.